helrond/clbsj.org/_event_series/advent-study.md

 title: Advent Study
 slug: advent-study
 tagline: >-
-  What are We Waiting For?
+  What Are We Waiting For?
 Scriptural and Social Justice Approaches to Christology
 keywords:
   - 'bible, activist, advent'